thavlik/machine-learning-portfolio/experiments/abstract/vae4d/README.md

 # 4D Variational Autoencoders
-Handling functional magnetic resonance imaging (fMRI) data is nontrivial due to its extremely high dimensionsality and the obscurity of the 4D convolution.
-Currently, there are no other 4D datasets.
+Functional magnetic resonance imaging (fMRI) data is nontrivial to handle due to its very high dimensionsality.
+Additionally, there are only few ways to interpret model performance.
+It is customary to visualize 4D data as animated 3D data.

 ![fMRI example](images/example.gif)